 - easy maintenance

-- suitability for uneven surfaces with proper underlay
+- suitability for uneven surfaces with a proper underlay

 Floating Floor Systems